 - The lead applicant must be a point-of-care staff member working at an eligible Host organization.
 ‘Point-of-care’ staff perform work that directly affects older adults, and include:

 - Support staff (for example dietary aides, housekeepers)

 - Direct clinical care and/or service staff

-- Managers of clinical care delivery
+- Point of care manager

-The Host organization employing the lead applicant, which will receive and administer project funding, must be:
+The Host Organization employing the lead applicant, which will receive and administer project funding, must be:

 - A not-for-profit healthcare organization in Canada, or;

 - A member of the Seniors Quality Leap Initiative (SQLI), either in Canada or the United States